ddev/ddev/docs/content/users/quickstart.md

 Use a new or existing Composer project, or clone a Git repository.

-The Laravel project type can be used for [StarterKits](https://laravel.com/docs/11.x/starter-kits), [Laravel Livewire](https://livewire.laravel.com/) and others - like it can for Laravel.
+The Laravel project type can be used for [StarterKits](https://laravel.com/docs/starter-kits), [Laravel Livewire](https://livewire.laravel.com/) and others, just as it is used with Laravel.
 DDEV automatically updates or creates the `.env` file with the database information.

 === "Composer"